Anon-Planet/thgtoa/guide.md

 -   For non-sensitive files, I do encourage you to check any documents/images/videos/archives/programs you intend to open with VirusTotal (or other similar tools) because ...
 Why not?
 (Either by uploading or checking hashes).

--   For sensitive files, I would recommend at least an offline unprivileged ClamAV scan of the files.
+-   For sensitive files, we would recommend at least an offline unprivileged ClamAV scan of the files.

 For instance, this guide's PDF files were submitted to VirusTotal because it is meant to be public knowledge and I see no valid argument against it.
 It does not guarantee the absence of malware, but it does not hurt to add this check.